-Whenever a vacancy occurs in the House of Representatives because of the death, resignation, absence without leave, expulsion, disqualification or ineligibility of a Member, a writ may be issued by the Speaker for the election of a new Member.
-A writ may also be issued when the Court of Disputed Returns declares an election void.
+Whenever a vacancy occurs in the House of Representatives because of the death, resignation, absence without leave, expulsion, disqualification or ineligibility of a member, a writ may be issued by the Speaker for the election of a new member.
+A writ may also be issued when the Court of Disputed Returns declares an election of a member of the House of Representatives to be void.

 The Acting Speaker performing the duties of the Speaker during the Speaker's absence from the Commonwealth may also issue a by-election writ.
 The Chairman of Committees as Deputy Speaker has also issued a writ during the Speaker's absence from the Commonwealth, and the Chairman of Committees as Deputy Speaker has informed the House of the Speaker's intention to issue a writ.

 There are no constitutional or statutory requirements that writs be issued for by-elections within any prescribed period.

 The guiding principle in fixing the date of a by-election has always been to hold the election as early as possible so that the electors are not left without representation any longer than is necessary.

 Source: House of Representatives Practice 5th Edition, p90.

 A supplementary election must be held if a candidate for a House of Representatives election dies in the period between the close of nominations and election day.
 A new writ is issued for another election in that division, but the election is held using the electoral roll prepared for the original election.
 This provision is found in section 181 of the Act.